-Online store on Drupal 6: reasons and options for migration
+Online store on Drupal 6: reasons for migration to Drupal 7 or Drupal 8

 Why Drupal 6 e-commerce websites are obsolete